abheeeshekdutta/Linear-Regression/notes/Assumptions Validity.md

 **Summary:**
 Before modeling, you can get a sense of suitability by plotting data and inspecting features for correlation.
 However, the critical checks must be made after fitting the model—mainly by evaluating the residuals against the regression assumptions.
 If the model fails on key diagnostics, then linear regression probably isn’t the right tool, and you should consider alternatives or transform your variables for a better fit.[^1][^2]

-Let me know if you want Python examples or visualizations illustrating any of these diagnostics!

 <div style="text-align: center">⁂</div>